pippinbarr/lets-prototype-workshop/README.md

 - [SNAKISMS](https://pippinbarr.com/SNAKISMS/info/) (2017)
 - [CHESSES](https://pippinbarr.com/chesses/info/) (2019)

-We're not going to have time to make digital game variations, so we'll need to choose games/activities that we can prototype in non-virtual reality.
+We're not going to have time to make videogame variations, so we'll need to choose games/activities that we can prototype here in non-virtual reality.

 What forms could we work from?